-It was a classic naval deception move.
+It was naval deception at its finest, using converted ocean liners.
 In 1914, just after the outbreak of WWI, the German navy cruiser Cap Trafalgar hid its figure and flew under a false flag, pretending to be the British armed merchant HMS Carmania.
 The goal was to lay in wait for other British ships, lure them in close, then fly the German flag and wreak havoc.

 It worked, she was soon face-to-face with... the actual HMS Carmania.